What Are Marketing Communication Tools?

 The 4 Top Marketing Communication Tools

-While there are many marketing communication tools at your disposal, we’ve chosen what we consider to be the top four that can work across a number of industries.
+While there are many communication tools in marketing at your disposal; we’ve chosen what we consider to be the top four that can work across a number of industries.
 Here’s a look at these tools and why they’re so beneficial to your business.

 In this instance, we’re looking at what’s called ‘above the line' marketing – or ATL – which has extensive reach suited to attracting larger audiences.
 ATL advertising is a great option for bigger companies looking to implement a massive marketing campaign for something like a product or brand launch.
-This is available in both paid and unpaid forms and is a great marketing tool for products that have mass appeal, rather than a targeted audience.
+This is available in paid and unpaid forms and is a great marketing tool for products with mass appeal rather than a targeted audience.

 - Television advertising